 This is where we have it all wrong.

 Now, in our defense, we live in a culture that idolizes “self-control” and holds perfectionistic ideals as the standard.
-The expectation in our culture is that we should be doing all of the following:
+The messages that we all see and hear that are expected in our culture is that we should be doing all of the following:

 - Exercise regularly (even when we don’t want to)

 - Practice regimented “healthy” eating